rubrikinc/use-case-roxie/docs/QUICKSTART.md

 ## VPC Networking

-It is recommended that you connect from AWS to your on-premises Rubrik instances by way of a VPN of dedicated tunnel.
+It is recommended that you connect from AWS to your on-premises Rubrik instances by way of a VPN or dedicated tunnel.
 Be sure to add any necessary routing between the AWS region you choose and your target Rubrik cluster.

 ## IAM Roles